 On the other hand, if you have a child who’s struggling in math, don’t stress about getting your child into calculus.
 Instead, concentrate on mastering math at their current level and keep progressing.
 Many degrees don’t require more than college algebra.

 You’re not failing your child is they don’t complete pre-calculus or calculus, but again, keep doing math all four years.
 Get as far as you can before graduation.

 Keep moving forward in math as long as your child is in high school.

 Scholé and Science

-Science can be another tricky subject for scholé.
+Science can be another tricky subject for scholé in high school.
 Remember the goal is restful learning and developing a sense of wonder.
 The easiest method for me is to find a good high school textbook to use as our base.
-You can add an experiment book or look for a curriculum which includes experiments.
+You can add an experiment book or look for a curriculum that includes experiments.

 Systematically work through the textbook and do the experiments.
 However add nature study to your science studies, and encourage kids to notebook about what they’re learning in science.

-Read biographies of scientist and some of the great works they wrote.
+Read biographies of scientists and some of the great works they wrote.
 Take field trips and see the knowledge being applied in the real world.